TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/configuration/_index.md

 Finally, we also need to configure the URLs for the Web UI and the secret used by the console client (see the `console` section).
 These tell {{% tts %}} where all its components are accessible.

->NOTE: Failure to correctly configure component URLs is a common problem that will prevent the stack from starting.
+>**Note:** Failure to correctly configure component URLs is a common problem that will prevent the stack from starting.
 Be sure to replace all instances of `thethings.example.com` with your domain name!

 Below is an example `ttn-lw-stack-docker.yml` file for the Enterprise stack: